djh816/Rustle/README.md

 Dependencies:\
 • Latest version of RustUp and cargo\
-• Linux may require libssl-dev or openssl-devel
+• Linux may require libssl-dev or openssl-devel, along with pkg-config

 Build Instructions:
 ```bash